Shylock-Hg/blog-hugo/content/post/2018/2018-02-17-nltk-wordnet.md

 ## 6.Semantic Similarity
 ### 6.1.Common Father's Depth
   If two synset share a very specific hypernym,they are very semantic similary.
-  Acessing the lowest common father as bellow:
+  Accessing the lowest common father as bellow:

 ```python
 from nltk.corpus import wordnet